svalqui/svalqui.github.io/pages/notes_biopython.md

 ### Create a Fork from biopython repo

-Use your web interface to create a fork of https://github.com/biopython/biopython.git
+Use your web interface on Github to create a fork of https://github.com/biopython/biopython.git, this creates your own repository of the biopython project, takes a snapshot of it and adds it to your repositories, you will need to keep this updated, see below instructions on how to update your fork.

 ### Clone your fork and setup the upstream
 ```